 Wanting to reconnect with horses, after the birth of her daughter, Stella, in 2003, led her to Penny de Peyer of Goshen.
 British by birth, Penny had relocated here in 2000 to breed Cleveland Bay Horses and donkeys.
 This friendship, mentorship and mutual love of donkeys led them to creating Road To Independence in 2011.
 Penny’s belief that “you don’t know until you try” carried them forward on many donkey adventures.

 Margaret has overseen all the programs for RTI’s farm program – making connections with area schools, elder residences, funding sources and a wide range of community members.

 With the passing of Penny de Peyer in June of 2021, Margaret has assumed the care and management of the RTI donkey herd of 5 as well as the overall direction of RTI.

-Margaret strives every day to ensure that the joy and confidence that the donkeys and Aurora Bakery have brought to all those with whom we interact – program participants and their families; residents of senior living sites; customers at the Farmers Markets and bakery as well as the broader community – can continue through her thoughtful and sustainable direction for many years to come.
+Margaret strives every day to ensure that the joy and confidence that the donkeys and Aurora Bakery and Cafe have brought to all those with whom we interact – program participants and their families; residents of senior living sites; customers at the Farmers Markets and bakery as well as the broader community – can continue through her thoughtful and sustainable direction for many years to come.

 We are fortunate that Margaret has chosen to live in Newport, NH with her husband and daughter, her mom and brother, two dogs, and five donkeys.